wearpants/twiggy/doc/reference_guide.rst

 Alternate Styles
 ================
 In addition to the default new-style (braces) format specs, twiggy also supports old-style (percent, aka printf) and templates (dollar).
+The aliases {}, % and $ are also supported.

 .. doctest:: alternate-styles